The Spartans F.C.: Scottish Cup

-The club progressed to the fifth round (last 16) of the 2014–15 Scottish Cup, defeating Clyde and Morton en route.
+The club progressed to the fifth round (last 16) of the 2014–15 Scottish Cup, defeating Clyde and Morton along the way.
 In the fifth round of the competition, Spartans forced a replay with Berwick Rangers on 7 February 2015, thanks to an injury time equaliser from Ally MacKinnon to level the tie at 1–1, the game being played in front of 2,504 supporters at Ainslie Park.
+Spartans lost the replay 1–0.